worthingtonse/WEST-Protocol/E. Authentication Services.md

 Use UDP if sending between 65 and 275 notes.
 Use TCP if sending more than 275 notes, you should use TCP and it is probably better to use regular detect in case one of the tokens is bad.

+Note:  In *_sum commands 'summarizing' is in fact bitwise XOR.
+It is not simple addition with overflow ignored.

 REQUEST: Example Request Body with four tokens:
 ```hex